zeyh/RCS/README.md

 ### Monitoring existing jobs

 ![Active jobs navigation](images/jobs/active_job_navigation.png)
 The "Active Jobs" page lists all of your jobs currently in a queue no matter how they were submitted.
-You can see job info like ID, Name, User, Account, Time Used, Queue, Status, Cluster, and filter jobs in this page.
+You can see job info like ID, Name, User, Account, Time Used, Queue, Status, Cluster, and filter jobs on this page.

 - [Find out the meaning of each job state here](https://kb.northwestern.edu/page.php?id=70711)